How is this website accessible?

 - Persons with disabilities are welcome to use their own personal assistive devices to benefit from our services.
 Where needed, our staff will be trained in the use of any devices that are used by the public.

-- In the event of a prolonged disruption to service or facilities for customers with disabilities (eg elevators, accessible washrooms) in any of our offices or clinics, the site manager will notify the public promptly.
+- In the event of a prolonged disruption to service or facilities for customers with disabilities (examples are elevators, accessible washrooms) in any of our offices or clinics, the site manager will notify the public promptly.
 This notice will include the reason for the disruption, its anticipated duration and a description of alternative facilities (if any).
 Notice will be posted on the Health Unit web site, social media pages, and our voice mail, and where we own the premises (West Gore office), it will be posted at the entrance to the building and at the site of the disruption.
 A prolonged disruption is one that is expected to last more than two hours.

 - When anyone with a disability wants to access our public information or resources, and they request an accessible format or communication support, we consult with them to determine their accessibility needs.
 We have the discretion to decide on the most appropriate accessible format or communication support, given the needs of the person and our capability to deliver.